smtilson/pp3-command-line-game/README.md

 ## Introduction
-"Chtulu Schmtulu" is a dice rolling game based on the board game Elder Sign from Fantasy Flight Games.
+<a href="https://smtilson-pp3-command-line-game-df86354a3a66.herokuapp.com/">"Chtulu Schmtulu"</a> is a dice rolling game based on the board game Elder Sign from Fantasy Flight Games.
 The game revolves around rolling dice to match symbols on adventure cards.
 Completing a card gives you a reward.
 Failing to complete a card gives you a penalty.
 The goal is to collect enough Elder Signs, through rewards on cards, to banish the Great Old One before they have been summoned.
 After every 3 turns, the Great Old one accumulates Doom (Doom can also increase as a result of failing an adventure card).
 When they have enough Doom, they will be summoned, ending the game in a loss for the player.

 This game is heavily based on Elder Sign.
 Almost all of the game data is taken from Elder Sign and directly imported.
 However, the game is not a full implementation of Elder Sign.
-This would be a goal for the future.
+This is a future goal.

+### Development

 ### Instructions
 Each game begins with a player entering their name, choosing a Great Old One to battle against, and choosing an Investigator to play as.
 After that the game begins.
 Each turn sees a player attempting to complete an Adventure.
 After the turn ends, in a success or failure, the player will be rewarded or penalized, their dice will be reset, and the clock will advance.
 If it is midnight, the Great Old One will accrue Doom.
 Then the game checks to see if any loss conditions or the win condition are satisfied.
 IF not, the game continues with the player going on another adventure.